Mosterhout/Homeautomation/README.md

-This is a projoct built using a Rasberry Pi 3b , 3 5v relays and DHT22 arduno sensors
+This is a project built using a Raspberry Pi 3b, 3 5v relays and DHT22 Arduino sensors

-The goal is replace my basic programiable thermostat with one i can control from my phone and expaind on more home automation as I go.
-After the thermostat i will ass in the watering system
+The goal is to replace my basic programmable thermostat with one I can control from my phone and expand on more home automation as I go.
+After the thermostat i will add in the watering system

 OS: PRETTY_NAME="Raspbian GNU/Linux 10 (buster)"
 NAME="Raspbian GNU/Linux"